 Keep In Mind:

 Having a mobile responsive website is essential to business growth.
-Get connected with the perfect designer.
+Get connected with the perfect web designer.
 It all starts with a visit to a site like DesignQuote where thousands of web design professionals have their portfolios on display.
-Post a project, get a quote, for free.
+Post a project, get a quote on web design, for free.
 It’s as simple as that.